gausie/uclutest/Original.md

 	7. Report to Membership.

-23. The business in a Welcome Members' Meeting shall be:
+27. The business in a Welcome General Assembly shall be:

 	1. Acceptance of the agenda.